 Perform Preventive Maintenance

 It might sound counterintuitive, but the more maintenance you regularly perform, the lower your forklift repair bills will be.
-Regular preventive maintenance should help you catch little problems before they snowball into significant issues.
+Regular preventive maintenance should help you catch little issues before they escalate.

 Wash Your Forklifts Regularly

-If your forklift operates in a dirty environment, wash it with soap and water.
-Not only can dirt and debris cause several issues, including binding of the tires, mast damage, and electrical issues.
-OSHA requires your forklifts to be clean:
+If your forklift operates in a dirty environment, be sure to wash it with soap and water.
+Dirt and debris can lead to problems like tire binding, mast damage, and electrical issues.
+Plus, OSHA regulations require forklifts to be kept clean.

 “Industrial trucks shall be kept in a clean condition, free of lint, excess oil, and grease.
 Noncombustible agents should be used for cleaning trucks.
 Low flash point (below 100 °F.) solvents shall not be used.
 High flash point (at or above 100 °F.) solvents may be used.
 Precautions regarding toxicity, ventilation, and fire hazard shall be consonant with the agent or solvent used.”